 - Free memberships for PCAs (Personal Care Assistants — also called “Adult-in-tow memberships”)

-At the convention, the Info desk (near the elevators in the Westin lobby) will have large-print and Braille materials, including the Restaurant Guide, menus for the food trucks, and MBTA Silver Line schedules.
-Info Desk is open from 8:30 every morning and closes at 11:30 PM on Friday and Saturday.
-On Sunday it closes at 8:30.
+At the convention, the Info Desk (in the Lobby, next to the elevators) will have large-print and Braille materials, including the Restaurant Guide, menus for the food trucks, and MBTA Silver Line schedules.
+Info Desk is open from 8:30 AM to 11:30 PM on Friday and Saturday.
+On Sunday it is open from 8:30 AM to 8:30 PM.

-If you have any questions about accessibility or if you would like to request some sort of accommodation, please send an email message to @email.
+If you have any questions about accessibility or if you would like to request an accommodation we don't offer, please send an email message to email@example.com.
 We'll try our best to accommodate your needs.

-We have a Quiet Room in The Westin, a space to take a break from the noise and chaos of the con and those omnipresent fluorescent lights.
+We have a Quiet Room in convention hotel, a space to take a break from the noise and chaos of the con and those omnipresent fluorescent lights.

 To help people with allergies, we request that this be a food-free space.
 This space will also have a restroom with no gender designation.
 People of all genders are welcome to use that restroom.